ricardoquecria/timer-homeassistant/README.md

 In Node-RED you will find a programming flow for each device.
 These strings are identical.
 What changes is only the entities involved.
 Nodes have comments that explain the function and what should be changed.
 Import to your Node-RED and read the comments.

-* <b> 1º Start Timer -> </b> Detects when the timer is activated, checking if intut_boolean.timer_ativar is in "on" status and triggers the flow for all sequences;
+* <b> 1º Start Timer -> </b> Detects when the timer is activated, checking if intut_boolean.timer_activate is in "on" status and triggers the flow for all sequences;

-* <b> 2º Lampadas -> </b> Each sequence starts with a node that checks if the Name selected in the input_select.timer_lista is the same as the flow in question.
-If it is "Lampadas", for example, then Node-RED will follow the flow programmed with the entities related to the lamps: sensor.timer_lampadas and input_boolean.timer_lampadas;
+* <b> 2º Lampadas -> </b> Each sequence starts with a node that checks if the Name selected in the input_select.timer_list is the same as the flow in question.
+If it is "Lampadas", for example, then Node-RED will follow the flow programmed with the entities related to the lamps: sensor.timer_lights and input_boolean.timer_lights;

-* <b> 3rd Set Delay -> </b> Extracts the value of the input_number.timer_minutos and converts it to milliseconds to be used to define the delay time later on;
+* <b> 3rd Set Delay -> </b> Extracts the value of the input_number.timer_minutes and converts it to milliseconds to be used to define the delay time later on;

-* <b> 4º get var Timer -> </b> Extracts the value of the input_number.timer_minutos again, but now to be used in the sensor to count down;
+* <b> 4º get var Timer -> </b> Extracts the value of the input_number.timer_minutes again, but now to be used in the sensor to count down;

-* <b> 5th Set Sensor -> </b> The value in minutes is inserted in the sensor.timer_lampadas to be used in the countdown;
+* <b> 5th Set Sensor -> </b> The value in minutes is inserted in the sensor.timer_lights to be used in the countdown;

 * <b> 6th Delay 500ms -> </b> Delay to allow time for the Home Assistant to insert the minutes in the sensor and for the user's experience of realizing that the timer is being activated;

-* <b> 7th turn_on Boolean -> </b> The input_boolean.timer_lampadas is activated so that it is displayed on the lovelace interface and can be deactivated, if necessary;
+* <b> 7th turn_on Boolean -> </b> The input_boolean.timer_lights is activated so that it is displayed on the lovelace interface and can be deactivated, if necessary;

-* <b> 8th Reset Activate Button -> </b> The input_boolean.timer_ativar returns to its original "off" state, to be ready for the next activation;
+* <b> 8th Reset Activate Button -> </b> The input_boolean.timer_activate returns to its original "off" state, to be ready for the next activation;

 * <b> 9º variable -> </b> This is the delay that will receive the time that was collected by the node "Set Delay";

-* <b> 10th Check -> </b> When the delay count is finished, the "Check" node checks whether the input_boolean.timer_lampadas is still active.
+* <b> 10th Check -> </b> When the delay count is finished, the "Check" node checks whether the input_boolean.timer_lights is still active.
 This is where the fl

 * <b> 11th turn_off Device -> </b> If the timer is still active, then this node will shutdown the device.
-For example: group.lampadas.
+For example: "group.lights".
 This timer can be used for any call service at the end of the schedule.
 It can be used to program the timer to start, for example;

-* <b> 12th turn_off Boolean -> </b> After completing the timer, input_boolean.timer_lampadas has its status updated to "off", thus disappearing from the lovelace interface.
+* <b> 12th turn_off Boolean -> </b> After completing the timer, input_boolean.timer_lights has its status updated to "off", thus disappearing from the lovelace interface.

 ## How do the sensors work?

 The sensors are used to receive the programmed time in minutes and calculate the countdown to shutdown.

-* <b> 1º -> </b> The "timer" attribute receives the time collected by the input_number.timer_minutos;
+* <b> 1º -> </b> The "timer" attribute receives the time collected by the input_number.timer_minutes;
 * <b> 2nd -> </b> The template checks whether sensor.time is different from 0.
 This forces the template to update the value every time sensor.time changes the minute (the timer sensor is just a clock );
 * <b> 3rd -> </b> Then the value of the "timer" attribute is multiplied by 60 to be converted into seconds;
 * <b> 4th -> </b> Collect the value of the "last_changed" attribute of the input_boolean to check when the input was activated and divide it by 60 to also convert in seconds;